 NOTE: Either id-sha512 or id-shake256 is used as part to the private key signing operation.
-A message digest computed with one of these algorithms is not an input to the private key signing operation.
+However, the private key signing operation does not take a message digest computed with one of these algorithms as an input.

 The SignerInfo signatureAlgorithm field MUST contain either id-Ed25519 or id-Ed448, depending on the elliptic curve that was used by the signer.
 The algorithm parameters field MUST be absent.